Primary School Curriculum

 The objectives in English are to instill a lifelong love of reading and to develop effective oral and writing skills.
 Additionally, we strive for a mastery of grammatical structure, correct spelling, confident skills of expression, and good penmanship.

 The language program expands students’ ability to communicate thoughts and feelings through theme work, as well as encourages them to contribute actively to class discussion.
-Songs, poems, stories, and pictures are used to help stimulate imagination and spark curiosity.
+Accordingly, songs, poems, stories, and pictures are used to help stimulate imagination and spark curiosity.

 The SABIS® Phonics and Handwriting program is used to teach students letter shape and formation and phonetic sound recognition.